billwildh2odegree/mqtt_packets/readme.md

 The location information data that is provided in the customer cached data feed is
 more extensive than the main data plane packets.
 See the [Customer Cache](#customer-cache) section.

-Below are the examples of the location_information element.
-Only when found will the location information elements be present.

 ```javascript
     "location_information": {
         "location_information_found": 1,